komaly15/vets-api/docs/setup/native.md

 #### Alternative (Ubuntu 18.04 LTS)
 1. Install Postgres, PostGIS, Redis, ImageMagick, Poppler, ClamAV, etc
    - From the `vets-api` directory, run `./bin/install-ubuntu-packages`
-1. Edit `/etc/ImageMagick-6/policy.xml` and remove the lines below the comment `<!-- disable ghostscript format types -->`
-   - This may not be necessary.
-The default policy was updated to [fix a variety of vulnerabilities](https://usn.ubuntu.com/3785-1/) as of October, 2018.
 1. Install Ruby 2.6.6
    - It is suggested that you use a Ruby version manager such as [rbenv](https://github.com/rbenv/rbenv#installation) and